How to calculate fertilizer application rates

 HOW TO READ THE FERTILIZER LABEL

 The grade of a fertilizer usually refers to the percentage of the three major nutrients – nitrogen, phosphorus and potassium.
-The grade appears as three big numbers on the fertilizer label.
+It appears as three big numbers on the fertilizer label.

 The first number is the total nitrogen concentration in the fertilizer, the second is the phosphorus concentration and the third refers to potassium.